FRUiT-git/starc/README.md

 ```
 > sc -i "list of winetricks verbs"
 ```
-There's more than one way to add some verbs to the wine's prefix with this script.
+There's more than one way to add verbs to the wine's prefix, though this is the recommended way.
 With this parameter any additional winetricks verb can be installed on the fly.

 Examples : `sc -i "corefonts"`
            `sc -i "vcrun2019 win10 vlc mspaint"`